prateek-0328/OpenSTA/README.md

 ## Overview

-In this project some changes have been made to the open source tool OpenSTA to accomodate any custom model for delay calculation.
-These changes allows the user to use any of the model that they want (their own custom model or the inbuilt model) and generate the report according to that model.
+In this project, some changes have been made to the open-source tool OpenSTA to accommodate any custom model for delay calculation.
+These changes allow the user to use any of the models that they want (their own custom model or the inbuilt model) and generate the report according to that model.

 ### Testing

-For testing the changes sample files have been added to the experiment directory.
+- For testing the changes sample files have been added to the experiment directory.
+- We use the "use_custom_delay_model" variable to set the choice if we want to use the custom delay model or the Gate Table Delay model.
+- If we assign the value 1 to the variable then the custom model is used, else if 0 is assigned then an inbuilt model is used.
+- From the experiment directory if sta1.tcl is used then we get the results with delay=1, and if we use sta0.tcl then the inbuilt delay is used.

 ## Report

-A final report on OpenSTA which consists of a detiled analysis of how the software works and in particular how the delay calculation model works is attached by the name of "REPORT ON OPENSTA.pdf".
-This report also describes the changes that have been made to accomodate a custom delay model.
+A final report on OpenSTA which consists of a detailed analysis of how the software works and in particular how the delay calculation model works is attached by the name of "REPORT ON OPENSTA.pdf".
+This report also describes the changes that have been made to accommodate a custom delay model.

 ## Build